alexliesenfeld/health/README.md

 [This example](https://github.com/alexliesenfeld/health/blob/main/examples/showcase/main.go)
 shows **all features** of this library.

-## Synchronous and Asynchronous Health Checks
+## Synchronous and Asynchronous Checks

 With "synchronous" health checks we mean that every HTTP request initiates a health check and waits until all check functions complete before returning an aggregated health result.
 This approach is usually OK for smaller applications